CrypticSignal/video-quality-metrics/README.md

 The following command was used to produce such a table:

-`python main.py -ovp aqp60.mkv -p veryslow slower slow medium fast faster veryfast superfast ultrafast`
+`python main.py -iv aqp60.mkv -p veryslow slower slow medium fast faster veryfast superfast ultrafast`

 # Example Graphs